czhc/czhc.github.io/collections/_posts/2020-02-24-what-is-a-database.md

 ---
-title: "Appreciating Databases: What is a Database?
+title: "Appreciating Databases: What is a Database?"
 description: "Demystifying Database components and how they perform"
 categories: [posts]
 tags: [databases]
 last_modified_at: "2019-02-24"
 published: false

 ---

 What is a Database?
 Is data just data, and a database just a data store?